NULLSonic/ClassicSonicRunner/README.md

 - And C: Keeping y'alls game up to date.
 With an ingame Updator.
 Well it won't update your game it will just tell you to go and update it.

 ## Modding Help
 Will be added when the first playable version releases.
+(Might use the GitHub Repo Wiki for that.)

+## Planned Stuff (Not To Do!)

+I plan that every character has their own abilities and bonuses.
+Which I will not reveal :P

 ## To Do
 To see how the developement of the game is going I'm adding a To Do list here.